 - Roll out the pie crust to cover an 8-inch or 9-inch pie dish and prick the crust with a fork.
 Pre-baking the crust is recommended especially if you are using a nut-based pie crust like my vegan almond flour pie crust or my food processor grain-free pie crust.
 Simply prebake the crust for 8 minutes.

 - Spread the chopped pecan pie all over the crust.

 - Whisk all the pecan pie filling ingredients together and bring to a boil in a saucepan to activate the flax eggs.
-Simmer 2-3 minutes then pour over the chopped pecan.
+Simmer for 2-3 minutes, then pour over the chopped pecan.

-- Cool completely at room temperature to set the filling, 3 hours, or overnight is the best.
+- Cool completely at room temperature to set the filling for 3 hours, or overnight is the best.